iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Completeness, Convergence in Banach Space.md

 \end{aligned}
 $$

-which serves as an example to illustrate that absolute convergence doesn't work with an complete metric subspace.
+which serves as an example to illustrate that absolute convergence doesn't work with a complete metric subspace.

-**Theorem: Completeness and Absolute Convergence**
+**Theorem | Completeness and Absolute Convergence**
 > A normed vector space $(X, \Vert \cdot\Vert)$ is complete if and only if every absolute convergence series converges.

 **Proof**: